stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 Best way to format NVMe drive is boot from Linux Live USB drive and use ``smartctl`` and ``nvme-cli`` tools.

-* Download [balenaEtcher](https://www.balena.io/etcher/) on Windows ot macOS machine.
+* Download [balenaEtcher](https://www.balena.io/etcher/) on Windows or macOS machine.
 * Download [Ubuntu Desktop Live Image](https://ubuntu.com/download/desktop) on same Windows or macOS machine.
 * Insert USB drive with at least 16Gb.
-Drive will be formated and all data will be erased.
+Drive will be formatted and all data will be erased.
 * Run ``balenaEtcher``
 * Select image ``Ubuntu Desktop Live Image`` downloaded before.
 * Select USB drive.